MoriTanosuke/blog/_posts/2015-05-01-introduction-to-java-8-lambdas.markdown

 }
 </pre>

 You can see the whole code in [this gist][5].
 I followed the [java tutorial on Lambdas][6] closely and I suggest you go read that documentation now.
-It's worth it. :-) There are a lot of other changes that will make your code more concise and easier to read ([search for *Java 8 Streams*][7], for example).
+It's worth it. :smile: There are a lot of other changes that will make your code more concise and easier to read ([search for *Java 8 Streams*][7], for example).

 I hope I get around writing some more blog posts about the changes.
 And I hope we all can move our production code forward into Java 8-land soon.
 If I ever have to see Java 1.4.2 on a server again, I will pull the plug. :boom: